 To a first or second year Associate of Arts or Science or Renewable Resources student pursuing a career in Engineering/Earth Science and continuing studies in that field.
 First preference would be to a student who has graduated from JL Crowe or Rossland Secondary.

-To a student in financial need who has attended ABE or Adult Special Education classes before entering the School of Environment and Geomatics.
+To a student in financial need who has attended ABE or SOAR (Steps to Opportunities, Academics & Readiness) programs classes before entering the School of Environment and Geomatics.
 If the fund is not awarded based on the previous criteria, it will be awarded to any student in financial need.